Jury could decide sticky issues of September 11 airlines lawsuit

 Lawsuits brought by relatives of those killed, people left injured, first responders, cleanup workers and some businesses have been settled.

-Hellerstein, who sits in a courthouse less than a mile from the World Trade Center site, has presided over almost all September 11 litigation.
+Hellerstein, who sits in a courthouse less than a mile from the World Trade Centre site, has presided over almost all September 11 litigation.

 On August 31, he denied the airlines' motion for judgment on whether $4 billion that Silverstein recovered from his insurers more than compensated for the potential damages recovery of $2.8 billion against the airlines, saying it was an issue for a jury to decide at trial.
 He did not set a trial date.